Aim of this e-book

 Each section provides the historical and cultural background to the subjects, details of the various people and places and most importantly maps and directions to get there, including forms of public transport like boats, buses and trains to use.

 With this e-book downloaded to your personal mobile device which almost everyone carries nowadays, you can have a travel guide at your fingertips.

-The easily recognisable cover to my e-book features the distinctive murals in Wat Mahapruettharam depicting the 13 ascetic practices of Buddhism.
+The easily recognisable cover to my Kindle edition features the distinctive murals in Wat Mahapruettharam depicting the 13 ascetic practices of Buddhism.